NEWLY DIAGNOSED

 The American Cancer Society explains that surgery for bile duct cancer is generally discussed as either potentially curative surgery for resectable cancer, or palliative surgery for unresectable cancer.

-Ask to be referred to meet directly with a high-flow hepatobiliary surgeon who currently operates on cholangiocarcinoma patients, ideally weekly.
+Ask to be referred to meet directly with a hepatobiliary surgeon who regularly assesses and operates on cholangiocarcinoma patients.

-The purpose of this appointment is for the surgeon to personally review your scans, reports, tumour location, spread, fitness, and possible surgical pathway with you.
+The purpose of this appointment is for the surgeon to personally review your scans, reports, tumour location, spread, liver function, general fitness, and possible surgical pathway with you.

 The Foundation provides a Patient-Endorsed Medical Professionals list by email.